Tanay0510/Popeyes-vs-Chic-fil-A-Twitter-Analysis/Code/ReadMe.txt

 Use the Topic Modelling code if you want to perform topic modelling.

-You need to donwload the "english-ewt-ud-2.5-191206.udpipe" file and save it to your working directory in order for this to work.
+You need to download the "english-ewt-ud-2.5-191206.udpipe" file and save it to your working directory in order for this to work.
-You will aslo need to donwload the GloVe model for distributed word representation.
+You will also need to donwload the "GloVe" model for distributed word representation.
 Here is the link from where you can download them.
 You can download the pre-trained word vectors

 https://github.com/stanfordnlp/GloVe